lona-web-org/lona/doc/content/end-user-documentation/frontends.rst

 Loading static files
 ~~~~~~~~~~~~~~~~~~~~

-To load static files, that are not part of a widget, Lona defines a filter.
+To load static files, that are not part of a node, Lona defines a filter.

 .. code-block:: html